Emualluig/Phonemote/README.md

 There are two parts of Phonemote.
  - PhonemoteDesktop which interops with many different desktop programs (Backend in C#, frontend in HTML+JS+CSS).
- - PhonemoteMobile allows users to control desktop program via a phone by connecting to PhonemoteDesktop (React app).
+ - PhonemoteMobile (React App) allows users to control desktop program via a phone by connecting to PhonemoteDesktop (Webview).

 ### TODO list: